plating, anodizing, & finishing Q&As since 1989

 Perhaps look into trying scalex for a masking compound.
 I've never used the product but it is used by enamelists to coat metal with while annealing to prevent oxidation from occurring.
 After you are done firing the piece the scalex is supposed to just flake off or be brushed off under water with a toothbrush.

 The color you get is dependent on how much heat is applied, they appear in the same sequence.
-So maybe try heating it up to a higher temp to get a color like blue...then use a Dremel [affil. link to info/product on Amazon] tool with a polishing point on it to buff off the color in the areas you want (you could probably mask off the area with electrical tape if you are careful with the polishing...bead blasting may be an option too)then reheat the piece to a lower temp to get a different color like bronze/straw. the bronze color will only appear in the areas you buffed.
+So maybe try heating it up to a higher temp to get a color like blue...then use a Dremel [affil link] tool with a polishing point on it to buff off the color in the areas you want (you could probably mask off the area with electrical tape if you are careful with the polishing...bead blasting may be an option too)then reheat the piece to a lower temp to get a different color like bronze/straw. the bronze color will only appear in the areas you buffed.

 Using different oils will affect the colors.